Demand for high-achiever visas fuels a pay-to-play industry for scientific research and accolades

 Profile building services can blur the line of what's considered fraudulent.

-"Having an attorney or career coach help you apply to legitimate opportunities that can raise an applicants' profile is not wrong," Locke said.
+"Having an attorney or career coach help you apply to legitimate opportunities that can raise an applicants' profile is not wrong," immigration attorney Loren Locke said.
 "That line between what's appropriate like profile building, what's fair-game versus what's shady, it can be difficult to spot."

 A yearslong backlog meets a USCIS crackdown